10yard/dkafe/readme.md

 ======================
 The file can be configured to launch roms from the default rom directory (by leaving subfolder blank) or from a specified subfolder.

 The subfolder is useful when you have multiple roms with the same name e.g. there are lots of hacked versions of dkong.zip.
 If the emulator supports -rompath then dkafe will launch the rom directly otherwise the rom will be copied over to the main rompath to workaround CRC checks.
-I recommend that the original rom is placed into /original subfolder to prevent it being overwritten.
+If not providing -rompath then I recommend the original rom to be placed into /original subfolder to prevent it being overwritten.

 The special subfolder name "shell" can be used when you want to launch a batch file or shell script.
 Create a file named <romname>.bat on Windows or <romname>.sh elsewhere inside the shell subfolder of dkafe.